 Up until 2011 you could find Clayton sitting behind the Steinway at Nordstrom, where he was a regular pianist for 10 years. |

 Starting in 2007 he received the ASCAP Plus Award for composition four years running.
 His original music was performed in 2008 at the New Music in the Gallery concert series in downtown Chicago.
 In 2001 he directed a small a capella group singing his own arrangement of the Star Spangled Banner on the pitcher's mound to open a game at AT&T Park (formerly Pacific Bell Park).
-To see Clayton's classically-oriented compositions, largely choral and piano music, click here.
+Clayton's classically-oriented compositions consist largely of choral, orchestral, and piano music.
 Clayton is a graduate of Stanford University with an A.B. in Music with a concentration in Composition.

 Watch this website for new songs, photos, videos, and upcoming performances.
 You can sign up for his mailing list on the right side of the homepage.